ITRS-Group/cordial/tools/geneos/docs/commands/geneos_migrate.md

 ## Details

-Migrate any legacy .rc configuration files to JSON format and rename the .rc file to .rc.orig.
-The entries in the new configuration take on the new labels and are not a direct conversion.
+By default the `migrate` command will convert legacy `.rc` format files to JSON and named the old file to end `.rc.orig`.
+The `revert` command can be used to restore these backup files.
+If you run a full clean (`geneos clean -F`) then it is likely these backup files will be removed.

+The `--executables`/`-X` option instead creates symbolic links in the
+${GENEOS_HOME}/bin directory for names that match the original `ctl` scripts pointing back to the `geneos` program.

 ### Options